microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Resources/EnvironmentSetUp/HelmCharts/README.md

 psql -U postgres
 ```
-Run the following commands to check the Postgres Version
+Run the following commands to check the Postgres Version and create the WTH database (warning: application deployment will fail if you don't do this)

 ```sql